chagaspac/roda-a-roda/README.md

-roda-a-roda
+Roda-a-Roda
 ===========

-Jogo Roda-a-Roda desenvolvido em C.
+Roda-a-Roda game developed in C.

+This game only runs in **Windows OS** because use specifically libs.